dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

     - how do differences in language affect the transmission of information?

+### Generic Concepts of Regularity in the System

 - measuring the regularity of phenomena in the system

 - measuring the different kinds of flux in a system

+### Agents, Vessels and Vectors for Information Dispersion

 - vessels for containing information
   - (these aren't metrics, but there are important metrics related to